tinylog-org/tinylog/readme.md

 Support
 -------

-A detailed user manual and the Javadoc documentation can be found on https://tinylog.org/v2/.
-Bug reports and feature requests are welcome and can be created via [GitHub issues](https://github.com/pmwmedia/tinylog/issues).
+More information about tinylog including a detailed user manual and the Javadoc documentation can be found on https://tinylog.org/v2/.

+On GitHub, issues and pull requests are always welcome :)

 Build tinylog
 -------------